jg-digital-media/jgdm_snooker_scorer/readme.md

   + no further changes to `#highest---break--p1`
   + no further changes to `#last---break--p1`

++ `COMPLETED: 14-05-2023` Add apply button which will be linked to red ball player 1 `#apply_tally--red--p1`

++ `COMPLETED: 14-05-202` allow multiple tallies to be added for red ball before clicking the apply button to shoot for a colour ball

++ `COMPLETED: 14-05-202` Fix a bug where the the tally for the red ball resets and does not keep the tally. - introduced after applying the red red ball tally to player 1 - the tally was being reset to 0 when the player 1 score was updated.

++ `TODO:` What about finding a way to count the number of legal pots for a red (multiple pots of a red ball are legal) and comparing this to 15 Reds - and using this to calculate the number of points remaining as 27.
+We could use incremental counting of the number of clicks of `#tally---potted--black-p1` to do this.

++ `TODO:` Remove the apply link under the red ball from view shooting for colour balls.
+This is a UX distraction and is not needed when shooting for a colour.

 + `TODO:` Track number of times Red ball has been potted `#pot---red--one` (no more than 15)
 + `TODO:` Track number of times Yellow ball has been potted `#pot---red--yellow` (no more than 16)